nathanarcuri-hub/WiFiAudioProjector/README.md

 ## Closing the app

-WifiAudioProjector minimizes to the system tray when the main window is minimized.
+WifiAudioProjector minimizes to the system tray when the main window is closed.
-WifiAudioProjector closes when the main window is closed.

-To fully exit the app if minimized:
+To fully exit the app:

 1. Right click the tray icon.
 2. Select `Quit`.